 Kim Nguyen says, “There's a much greater risk now than before.
 Employees are now in less protected environments at home.
 Companies need to be diligent about securing teleconferencing between employees and the channels used to transfer documents.
 A dispersed workforce is going to continue and therefore require these solutions.”

 Beyond internal company communications, external communications have also become an area of focused cyber attacks.
 For instance, phishing attacks and counterfeit webpages targeted small businesses attempting to get Paycheck Protection Program loans through their banks with the intent of collecting banking and personal identifiable information.
 So, companies must find a way to ensure their entire communications and data infrastructure is secure.

-To bridge the security gap, Hal Shelton, principal at BVI and former CFO & SVP for USEC Inc., a NYSE-listed alternative energy company, says, “Using existing technologies is the low hanging fruit, but chief security officers are looking at new products, particularly more cloud-based products.”
+To bridge the security gap, Hal Shelton, partner at BVI and former CFO & SVP for USEC Inc., a NYSE-listed alternative energy company, says, “Using existing technologies is the low hanging fruit, but chief security officers are looking at new products, particularly more cloud-based products.”
 As remote workers continue to increase their use of cloud, it’s imperative that those channels are secure.

 Two BVI portfolio companies are leading the charge in facilitating the move to a remote work environment: Botdoc, a secure file transfer service, and HighSide, an ultra-secure collaboration and communications platform.

 Convenience is often the enemy of security, according to Karl Falk, Botdoc CEO.
 Companies must juggle the misalignment of goals between the security side of the business, which prioritizes the avoidance of a data breach or exposure, and the operational side, which seeks to increase convenience for the customer.
 “A lot of companies decrease security to increase convenience, but then they’re getting into risk.
 [Employees] always find unsecured technical workarounds, like ‘Just text me a picture of it to my personal device.’”